connexcs/docs/docs/customer/auth.md

 === "Voice Mail"

     If Voice Mail is enabled, you can set which email address receives messages, reset the Voicemail Password, and view and delete current messages.
+See [Voicemail](https://docs.connexcs.com/class5/voicemail/) for information on accessing Voicemail.

 === "Latency"

-    Once NAT/SIP pings are enabled, the **Latency** tab will be available at the top of the SIP user screen.
+    If NAT/SIP pings are enabled, the **Latency** tab will be available at the top of the SIP user screen, and displays the status of the SIP pings, and latency based on those pings.
 This can be helpful for troubleshooting audio problems.

+___

 ### Use Case for NAT/SIP Pings

 **Troubleshooting Scenario**
-The Customer reports they are able to register and make outbound calls, but they are unable to receive inbound calls.
+The Customer reports they can register and make outbound calls, but they are unable to receive inbound calls.

 **What is happening**
 In a typical configuration, a packet is sent from the customer UAC out through a NAT/firewall, and then the packet is delivered to the UAS: